Indigenous history of Moreland

 Settlement and the Woi wurrung

 The settlement of the area around Melbourne in the 1830s was a disaster for the Woi wurrung.
-The Aborigines died from western diseases – small pox, fever, ulcers, syphilis and dysentery.
+The Aboriginal and Torres Islander people died from western diseases – small pox, fever, ulcers, syphilis and dysentery.
 The growth of the white population and building of houses and towns meant that bird and animal life moved north because the land was taken over by sheep and cattle.
 Sheep ate the plants and trampled food and water resources.
 Lack of food, accidents, alcohol and violent incidents with white people killed many.
 Fewer babies were born because Woi wurrung were so fearful – their country was theirs no longer.

 The present day